```

 Proof of concept: Idea 3

+After you have completed all of the steps listed above for this lesson, you are ready to complete your process blog post.
 The blog posts provide an opportunity to share your work with the other students taking the course this semester.
 It is important to note that each blog post is Pass/Fail.
 In order to pass, the post for each step must be complete in every way.
 It must contain a minimum of 200 words and all process steps must be complete.
 Completing 19 sketches of 20 assigned is incomplete and will receive a failing grade.

 Please include the following in your blog post: